Nationals vs. Giants Player Props Betting Odds

 |0

-Bet on player props for Luis Garcia, Lane Thomas or other Nationals players with DraftKings Sportsbook.
+Bet on player props for Luis Garcia, Keibert Ruiz or other Nationals players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!